-Restic - A Fast, Secure And Efficient Backup Application - OSTechNix
+How To Backup And Restore Data Using Restic In Linux - OSTechNix

 Install Restic In Linux

-On Arch Linux, Restic is available in [Community] repository.
-Make sure the Community repository is enabled and install Restic using Pacman as shown below.
+Restic is available in the default repositories of Arch Linux.
+Make sure the

+[Community] repository is enabled and install Restic in Arch Linux and its variants like EndeavourOS, Manjaro Linux using Pacman as shown below.

 $ sudo pacman -S restic

 Restic is also available in AUR.
-So, you can install it using any AUR helpers, such as Yay, in Arch-based systems.
+So, you can install it using any AUR helpers, such as Paru or Yay, in Arch-based systems.

 $ yay -S restic-git

-On Debian, Ubuntu, Linux Mint:
+Install Restic in Debian, Ubuntu, Linux Mint, Pop_OS!:

 $ sudo apt-get install restic

-On Nix OS:
+Install Restic in Nix OS:

 $ nix-env --install restic